ShogunPanda-archive/talks-astro/talks/horizontal-scaling-of-a-web3-system-to-the-sky-and-beyond-in-aws.md

     title: K.I.S.S.
     text: IPFS protocols are very complex.
 Simplifying is the only way to have viable products.
   - icon: world-www
-    title: HTTP is always home
+    title: HTTP is not dead yet
-    text: New protocols are very fashionly, but sometimes going back to good old HTTP can be very performant.
+    text: New protocols are very fashionable, but sometimes going back to good old HTTP can be very performant.
   - icon: affiliate
     title: Democracy is good
     text: Being unable to lock in a single cloud provider led to flexible and lean architecture.